 Metadata at Indiana University

-At Indiana University, for help with metadata, including metadata
+At IU, for help with metadata, including metadata

 needs for research data management, contact metadata experts at the IU

-For more information about metadata and how it used, see:
+For more about metadata and how it is used, see:

 - Dublin Core Metadata Initiative